 From the SeaLife Center, a leisurely walk up Fourth Avenue provides a serene sense of Seward’s long-ago frontier culture, with its Old West storefronts, historical murals, steepled churches, commemorative plaques and charming old architecture.
 Additionally, a paved footpath runs from the SeaLife Center along the waterfront, past RV spots and campgrounds.
 Seward has plenty of hotel, rental and camping options for those overnighting it.

 Day cruises through Kenai Fjords National Park are an incredibly popular way to see the glorious waters just beyond this pretty waterfront town.
 Otters, seals, puffins, orcas and various migrating whales all may play cameos on these half- or full-day charters, some of which include island stopovers for meals.

 If you would rather see a glacier by foot, carve out a couple of hours for Exit Glacier.
 Located just inside Kenai Fjords National Park, this glacier at the edge of the Harding Icefield has notably receded in recent years, and signposts mark where the glacier fronted in years past.
 A moderately graded walking path leads to overlooks where the glacier is easily visible and photographable.

 While in Seward, adventurous anglers may opt for a half- or full-day halibut or salmon fishing charter.
-Charters typically provide all fishing gear, and in town, there are options for having fish filleted and flash-frozen for shipping once you’re back on the docks.
-These trips depart early and return late.
+Charters typically provide all fishing gear, and in town, there are options for having fish filleted and flash-frozen for shipping after your excursion ends.
+These trips depart early and return late and make for a full Alaskan experience.
 Play your cards right, and you will enjoy the scenery of a wildlife-viewing trip while returning home with a freezer full of fish to commemorate your unique and unforgettable Alaska experience long after it’s over.